Transition Resource Action Center

 To enroll, call one of our locations or email us at TRAC@CitySquare.org.

 TRAC is the TDFPS Region 3 provider of PAL Life Skills Training.
 TRAC’s PAL training is strengths-based and exposes participants to physical and mental challenges that lead to the discovery of life skills through effective group processing.
 The program is 36 hours total with 6 elements.
-Youth must be in care, age 16-18 and complete a minumum to be eligible for the Transitional Living Allowance ($1,000)
+Youth must be in care, age 16-18 and complete a minimum number of hours to be eligible for the Transitional Living Allowance ($1,000)

 TRAC is the TDFPS Region 3 provider of Aftercare Case Management and Services.
 TRAC pairs youth with a Coach to provide intensive, life coaching focused on an individualized transition/goal plan for current & former youth age 17 ½ to 21.
 Youth must participate to be eligible for Aftercare Services including Room & Board Allowance (up to $3,000 max, $500/month)